-We recognise that some areas of Bouygues are exposed to parts of the industry that could be considered high risk and are committed to undertaking further developed due diligence of its supply chain.
+Bouygues recognises that some areas of the business are exposed to parts of the industry that could be considered high risk and are committed to undertaking further developed due diligence of its supply chain.
 The business remains committed to developing its policies and processes to ensure that any occasion of modern slavery or human trafficking is identified and resolved in the best interests of the victim.